ashwinath/money-tracker-telegram/README.md

 Class | Explanation
 ------|------------
-meal | Amount spent on meals
+meal | Amount spent on meals.
-housing | Amount spent on housing needs
+housing | Amount spent on housing needs. whatever you want | whatever description you give it

 ### Adding a transaction